 ABSTRACT

-The nutrient profile and phytochemical analysis of commercially cultivated oyster mushrooms in Madurai were investigated.
+A study was conducted to investigate the nutrient profile and phytochemical analysis of commercially cultivated oyster mushrooms in Madurai.
 The study revealed the presence of all the biomolecules.
 The oyster mushroom Pleurotus florida was made of 90.00% moisture, and this was the highest, followed by protein and carbohydrate with 55% and 40%, respectively.
 Mineral analysis showed that Phosphorus was the most abundant mineral, followed by potassium, with values of 2000mg/100g and 400mg/100g, respectively.
 Vitamin analysis revealed the presence of vitamins B, C, and E, with B being the most abundant, while the least abundant vitamin was C. Phytochemical screening of ethanolic and aqueous extracts showed the presence of secondary metabolites such as alkaloids, glycosides, flavonoids, and polyphenols.
-Polyphenol was much higher than the rest of the base, with a value of 4-13%.
+The polyphenol content was much higher than the rest of the base, with a value of 4-13%.

 KEYWORDS: Pleurotus florida, Phyto compound analysis, HS-GCMS, Madurai